VicOnt22/migration_gks9/docroot/modules/custom/gks_custom_migration/README.md

 drush migrate-import upgrade_d7_user_role --limit=3  --update --force

 ### Migrate a node with given id, update if exists (example)
+drush mim upgrade_d7file --idlist=29888 --update     //file id used for user with uid=1650 drush mim upgrade_d7m_user --idlist=1650 --update    //it creates a link with correct name with size=0 (just placeholder for real file to be simply copied)
+                                                     //will try to have it as media !!!

 drush mim upgrade_d7_publication_nodes --idlist=14644 --update --force

 ### Use groups to have a bunch of migrations together (similar to manifest but manifest is strict on sequence)